Congratulations, at 13 weeks pregnant you’re officially in your second trimester! Discover new ways your connection with your baby grows.

 Did you know...?

 You only need an extra 300 calories a day to support your baby’s development, so indulge those prenatal cravings in moderation.
 Most of those calories should be coming from healthful, whole foods, including sources of the healthy fat DHA (docosahexaenoic acid).
-DHA is essential for your baby’s brain and eye development.
-Some studies have also linked the nutrient with evening out mood swings and lowering risk of postpartum depression.
+DHA is important for your baby’s brain and eye development.

 Your Baby at 13 Weeks Pregnant